StatCan/egp-crn/docs/field_mapping_yaml_specifications.md

 2. Only one field being passed to a field mapping function which expects multiple source fields.

 ## split_record
-Limitation: must be the last function within a function chain.
+**Limitation 1:** split_record must be the last function within a function chain.

-### Explanation
-The possibility of splitting records would create duplicate indexes.
-This would raise an error once the function chain finishes because the target field is now a different-sized pandas series than the source field.
+**Explanation 1:** The possibility of splitting records would create duplicate indexes.
+This would raise an error once the function chain finishes because the size of the target and source fields are no longer the same.

-## split_record
-Limitation: must only apply to a tabular dataset.
+**Limitation 2:** split_record must only apply to a tabular dataset (pandas DataFrame).

-### Explanation
-pandas.explode is used to split nested field values but geopandas.explode will only work on geometry.
+**Explanation 2:** split_record uses pandas.explode to split records on a field of nested values, however geopandas.explode will attempt to explode multipart geometries.

-## split_record
-Limitation: linked fields must have a 1:1 relationship pre-split.

-### Explanation
-This ensures accurate linkage recovery after the records are split since the linkages are now complexified from a many-to-one to many-to-many relationship.
-This should not be an issue since the use of split_record implies that the target dataset is being generated from scratch anyways.